microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 ### Before Building

 1. Obtain your HoloLens's ip address from its windows settings menu via Settings -> Network & Internet -> Wi-Fi -> Hardware Properties.
-2. Add any of the preprocessor directives or unity packages described above that you intend to use to your clone of the SpectatorView codebase.
+2. Add any of the preprocessor directives or Unity packages described above that you intend to use to your clone of the SpectatorView codebase.
 3. Open the [SpectatorView.HoloLens scene](../src/SpectatorView.Unity/Assets/SpectatorView/Scenes/SpectatorView.HoloLens.unity) in your Unity project.
 4. In the Unity editor, call 'Spectator View -> Update All Asset Caches' (This will be located in the Unity editor toolbar) to prepare content for state synchronization.
 Add the Generated.StateSynchronization.AssetCaches folder to your project's repository to share across development devices.